yashchalke922/Price_Range_Classification/README.md

 Lab Faculty:
 1. Dr.Dhiraj Amin
-2. Prof.Neha Ashok
+2. Dr.Shubhangi Chavan
-3. Dr.Shubhangi Chavan
+3. Prof Neha Ashok
 Their guidance and support have been invaluable throughout this project.

 # *Project Title*: Price Range Classification using Natural Language Processing